Jaw Clenching/ Tension

 What happens after my treatment?

 Following treatment normal activities can be resumed.
 There may be mild swelling and redness and occasionally bruising.
-You will be provided with full aftercare instructions.
+Individualised aftercare guidance will be provided if treatment proceeds.

 What are the risks of treatment?